VELVETS AND FABRICS.

 All this long process guarantees the highest possible standard for our customers all over the world.

 When cotton velvet is used to create curtains or sofas it obtains its true look after a short period of time, due to the gravity and natural humidity of the surrounding environment.
 Cotton, like all other natural fibers, reacts to humidity, temperature and pressure.
 This can create slight variations in appearance, which are natural characteristics and not an indication of lower quality.

 Furthermore, the cotton velvets of Manifattura Tessile DINOLE® have a special finish called imperfix®, developed in our laboratories in the 1970s and patented in 1995. imperfix® was designed to improve the general appearance and physical performance of our cotton velvets, helping the fabric to “recover” from the signs of pressure and increasing its resistance to use. imperfix® is constantly updated to comply with the new European directives concerning product safety and environmental protection.

 The cotton of the Manifattura Tessile DINOLE® does not contain formaldehyde or other dangerous products, which in 2004 were classified in Group 1 of toxic substances.

 Once carefully selected, the fiber is extracted from the bark of the plant.
 It measures an average of 25 mm in length and has a diameter of 25 microns.

 To obtain the finest and longest parts, the fiber is then brushed and spun using wet spinning technology.
 Thanks to this treatment the yarn acquires a shiny and linear appearance, becoming more resistant.

 Linen velvet is one of the most classic, with its natural “used” appearance.
 This quality is soft but with a characteristic touch.
-Since the fiber is purely natural and strictly dyed in mass, it is quite normal for some random veins and small lumps to appear on the surface of the velvet.
+Since the fiber is purely natural and strictly piece-dyed, it is quite normal for some random veins and small lumps to appear on the surface of the velvet.

 Because of its properties, linen velvet offers a cooling sensation, guaranteeing good comfort and long-lasting high performance.